-The company forms part of a group with Futur Pension Holding AB (corporate ID no. 559159-6738), in which the holding company is the parent company.
+The Company forms part of a group with Futur Pension Holding AB in which the holding company is the parent company.
 There are transactions within the group priced on market terms.
-The agreement between the parties includes administration, in which the company keeps the parent company's accounts, including consolidated accounts, and carries out other regulatory work.
+The agreement between the parties includes administration, in which the company keeps the parent company's accounts and carries out other regulatory work.
 The parent company was invoiced 0.5 MSEK including VAT during the year.
-Dividends of 150 MSEK were paid out during the year.
+Dividends of 208 MSEK were paid out during the year.